Gepsonka/SzoftverSocialBackend/README.md

 ### 2. Login User

 - The user will be able to login with username and password given the account is registered.
-- Login information will be protected by JWT authorization.
+- Authentication and authorization will be secured by JWT tokens.

 ![Login User](images/login.jpg)